dhodgkiss/inordinate-fondness/content/blog/2018-01-01_reshaping_data_frames.md

 |5     |12/07/2017 |OP2   |3           |2          |5
 |6     |21/07/2017 |OP3   |2           |7          |9

-However, if you wanted to create a stacked bar chart with the relative proportions of each pollinator group across the six sites, then you would need to have this data in long format to simplify the next steps of the code for creating the bar chart.
+However, if, for example, you wanted to create a stacked bar chart with the relative proportions of each pollinator group across the six sites, then you would need to have this data in long format to simplify the next steps of the code for creating the bar chart.
+As another example, if you wanted to perform a generalised linear model with functional group as a fixed effect, then you would need a single column with all counts.
 This is where the `gather()` function comes in.

 ### Syntax